menu

 Overview

 Cressona is a very small borough located in the state of Pennsylvania.
-With a population of 1,596 people and just one neighborhood, Cressona is the 706th largest community in Pennsylvania.
-Much of the housing stock in Cressona was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 1,616 people and just one neighborhood, Cressona is the 706th largest community in Pennsylvania.
+Cressona has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, Cressona is generally considered to be a blue-collar town.
-35.45% of the Cressona workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+38.36% of the Cressona workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cressona is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Cressona who work in office and administrative support (13.80%), sales jobs (6.36%), and healthcare suport services (6.36%).
+There are especially a lot of people living in Cressona who work in office and administrative support (13.82%), sales jobs (7.90%), and teaching (5.08%).

 Setting & Lifestyle

-Cressona is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Cressona doesn't have a public transportation system that people use for their commute.

 Demographics

-The per capita income in Cressona in 2022 was $30,632, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $122,528 for a family of four.
+The per capita income in Cressona in 2022 was $32,727, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $130,908 for a family of four.
 However, Cressona contains both very wealthy and poor people as well.

 The people who call Cressona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cressona residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cressona include German, Italian, Irish, Polish, and Pennsylvania German.